rafid987/e2vrp/README.md

 ## Algorithms
 The e2vrp folder contains all neccessary files for implementing 4 metaheuristic algorithms - Genetic Algorithm, Particle Swarm Optimization, Grey wolf optimization & whale optimization algorithm.
 ## Test
 The results can be reproduced be using the three jupiter notebooks in the test folder. these jupiter notebooks can be directly run on google colab for testing the results.
+Just loading the notebook and running all will create the required results.